Foch – Property Market

 Introduction

 Foch is the crowning jewel of Lyon’s 6th district.
-This former flood plain on the banks of the Rhône became a neighbourhood in 1867 when the enormous 3rd district was divided, with its wide streets and grand facades reflecting the architecture of that era.
-Devastating floods a few years prior rendered the area unsuitable for agriculture, paving the way for its evolution into a residential hub populated by the bourgeoise, many of whom previously inhabited the peninsula separating the Rhône and the Saône, known as the Presqu’île.
+This former flood plain on the banks of the Rhône became a neighbourhood in1867 when the 3rd district was divided and its grand facades reflect the architecture of that era.
+A few years prior, devastating floods rendered the area unsuitable for agriculture, paving the way for its evolution into a residential hub populated by the bourgeoise, many of whom had inhabited the peninsula separating the Rhône and the Saône, known as the Presqu’île.

 Boundaries

-The north boundary of Foch is shared between the Rhône and the Parc De La Tête D’Or, with the former also occupying the west side.
+The north boundary of Foch is shared between the Rhône and the Tête D’Or Park, with the river also occupying the west side.
 Two busy intersecting roads, namely Rue Garibaldi and Cours Lafayette, demarcate the neighbourhood in the east and south respectively.

 Price Range

 Prices in this prestigious area begin just below the €600K mark for properties that are approximately 100m2.
 At the other end of the spectrum, there are listings around €3M, which measure about triple the size.
-However, whilst this is a rule of thumb, values vary rather significantly depending on the street.
-For example, apartments that are less than 90m2 but overlook the Place Puvis De Chavannes or the Rhône are priced between €640K and €680K.
+However, whilst this is a rule of thumb, values vary significantly depending on the street.
+For example, apartments that cover less than 90m2 but overlook the Puvis De Chavannes Square or the Rhône are priced between €640K and €680K.

 Housing Stock

 Jean-Antoine Morand, a French architect and city planner, spearheaded the urbanisation of Foch in the late 19th century.
 Majestic Haussmann-style apartment buildings on tree-lined avenues characterise the area.
-These six to seven-storey structures feature sandstone facades, mansard roofs, dormer windows, balustrade balconies and high ceilings.
-There are also elegant Art Deco mansions situated along the Boulevard Des Belges that offer mesmeric views of the Parc De La Tête D’Or.
+These six to seven-storey structures feature sandstone facades, balustrade balconies, dormer windows, mansard roofs and high ceilings.
+There are also elegant Art Deco mansions situated along the Belges Boulevard that offer mesmeric views of the Tête D’Or Park.

 Unique Aspects

 Foch is set in the heart of Lyon’s wealthiest district, making it arguably the most exclusive postcode in the whole city.
 No other neighbourhood boasts a combination of leafy surroundings, luxury shops and gourmet eateries.
-Furthermore, its north-easterly location is impeccable, sitting in close proximity to the Parc De La Tête D’Or, Cité Internationale, Part Dieu railway station, Part Dieu commercial centre, Halles Paul Bocuse and Villeurbanne.
-The Pont Morand, the second oldest Lyonnais crossing of the Rhône, provides accessibility to the touristic Presqu’île, where the quaint neighbourhoods of Croix Rousse and Vieux Lyon can be reached with relative ease.
+Furthermore, its north-easterly location is impeccable, sitting in close proximity to the Tête D’Or park, Cité Internationale development, Part Dieu railway station, Part Dieu commercial centre and Halles De Lyon Paul Bocuse food market.
+Morand Bridge, the second oldest Lyonnais crossing of the Rhône, provides access to the Presqu’île, where the quaint neighbourhoods of Croix Rousse and Vieux Lyon can be reached with ease.
 Another distinguishing feature is the New York-esque grid layout, which has facilitated the creation of splendid public squares such as the Place Maréchal Lyautey and Place Puvis De Chavannes.

 Luxury Amenities

-The demographic of Foch gravitates towards the older generation, some of which live in inherited properties, but the neighbourhood is also a popular choice for young families.
-Whilst predominantly French, there is a sizeable cohort of expatriates, particularly from North America and elsewhere in Europe.
-It is worth noting that certain buildings have been converted from residence to offices by prominent local and overseas firms.
+The demography of Foch gravitates towards the older generation, some of which live in inherited properties, but the neighbourhood is also popular with young families.
+Whilst the residents are mainly French, there is a sizeable cohort of expatriates, particularly from North America and elsewhere in Europe.
+It is worth noting that certain buildings have been converted from residences to offices by French and foreign firms.

 Outlook

-Foch is a microcosm of Lyon’s dynamic property scene, with inflation rife due to demand outweighing supply.
+Foch is a microcosm of Lyon’s dynamic property scene, where inflation runs rife due to demand outweighing supply.
 The city’s population proliferates by roughly 10,000 people each year, intensifying the competition for accommodation.
 Foch’s property value percentage rise is close to 10%, which dwarfs the 4% in the rest of the city.
-This is despite it being dominated by existing apartments and houses, with spatial constraints blocking the pathway for modern developments.
-Given the cyclical nature of the market, there is the possibility of deceleration, however with Foch likely to remain a hotspot for quite some time, the current trajectory is forecasted to continue well into the new decade.
+The neighbourhood is dominated by existing apartments and houses because spatial constraints block modern developments, making its growth all the more impressive.
+Given the cyclical nature of the market, there is the possibility of deceleration, but as Foch will probably remain a sought-after place for quite some time, the current trajectory should continue into the new decade.

 Words by Satch Chendriah